ParthDave111/ParthDave111.github.io/riskmgt.md

 ## Risk Management [Automated] for a Bank offering Mortgages for Home

 ![image](https://github.com/ParthDave111/ParthDave111.github.io/assets/123885634/0aebb2fc-831e-421d-997a-3296b9d600bb)

 Business Case:
 A work flow was designed to address an ethical challenge for a bank.
 It was found that for a bank agents were manipulating documents for few commission and providing mortgages that were not ethical.

+This demo project /POC can be very well establised using leveraging low code no code tools like power automate or blue prism.
+Here I am doing this on python.
+End to end code is available here [code](https://github.com/ParthDave111/financial-engineering-/blob/main/Bank_mortgage_.ipynb)

 Read more about this case: 19.
 CBC News.
 "Real estate agents caught on hidden camera facilitating mortgage fraud for a fee." https://www.cbc.ca/news/business/marketplace-mortgage-fraud-1.6614132.